Painting & drawing blog

 The problem of ‘sticky’ paints

 This is the one last issue to make you aware of if you’re considering making your own paint pans.
-If paints tubes from ranges at the cheaper end of the market may make unsuccessful home-made pans because they dry out too much, some premium paints may cause difficulties in the other direction due to their use of honey as a humectant (a substance added to keep the paint moist).
-Honey is the most effective of all humectants and never fully dries out, and some ranges add honey to their paint formulation to improve flow and vibrancy.
-It makes re-wetting easier when the paint is in pan form because it will always be semi-soft and with tube paint it keeps it moist on the palette for longer.
+Whilst cheap paint may make unsuccessful home-made pans because it dries out too much, some premium quality paints may cause difficulties in the other direction due to their use of honey as a humectant (a substance added to keep the paint moist).

 This comparison of watercolour paint ranges lists those paints that include honey and gives you a full breakdown of which tube and pan sizes are available for the most popular ranges available in the UK.